fenxu/azure-powershell-docs-prod/azure/AzureAD/v2/Remove-AzureADGroupMember.md

 ```

 ### -MemberId
-The unique identifier of the object specific Azure Active Directory object
+Specifies the ID of the member to remove.

 ```yaml
 Type: String